code-craka/developer-portfolio-dashboard/docs/API_DOCUMENTATION.md

 ### GET /api/projects

-Get all projects or featured projects only.
+Get all projects or featured projects only. **Public endpoint - no authentication required.**

 **Query Parameters:**
 - `featured` (optional): Set to `true` to get only featured projects